COVID-19 & Telehealth Updates

 The coronavirus spreads very easily.
 Please call us before you come in for an appointment or standby care if you have any of these symptoms or risk factors:

 - Contact with someone with a confirmed or strongly suspected case of COVID

 Calling ahead will allow us to plan for your arrival and evaluation in a safe and private way.
 When you call, we will ask you about your symptoms and exposure.
 If it seems unlikely that you have COVID-19, we will schedule your appointment as usual.
 If we think you may have the virus we will work with you on a plan for your care and possible testing.

 We now offer telehealth for most types of medical visits and behavioral health (counseling) visits, as well as for some dental visits.
 If you would like your visit to be by phone or video rather than in person, just let us know when you schedule your appointment.
 We strongly recommend telehealth visits for patients who are over age 60, or over age 50 with a chronic health condition.
 More info …

 When You Come for an Appointment

 - Please arrive 15 minutes before your appointment time so we can ask you a few questions about symptoms and travel and exposure risks.
-This will happen as you enter the building.
+This will happen as you enter the building and is expected of everyone who is entering.
+A mask is required.
+If you arrive without one, we will provide one.

+Office and telehealth (phone and video) appointments are scheduled Monday through Friday, 8 a.m. to 5 p.m.
+Office visits are by appointment only.
+As always, you may call us anytime, 24/7, to be connected with a nurse.
 We currently do not have evening or weekend hours.
-Offie and telehealth (phone and video) appointments are scheduled Monday through Friday, 8 a.m. to 5 p.m.
-Office visits are by appointment only.
-As always, you can call us anytime, 24/7, to be connected with a nurse.